-The firm well recognises the importance of its historical achievements, and indeed those persons who helped to obtain them.
-Hence, a very respectable archive of material is today dedicated to the memory of Valter Gomez Pinto, who himself directed efforts per the success of the firm on behalf of all stakeholders.
+The firm well recognises the importance of its histrocial achievements, and indeed those who helped to obtained them.
+With this the company today maintains a very respectable archive of material today dedicated to the memory of Valter Gomez Pinto, who himself dedicated his efforts to the success of the firm and all stakeholders.
 “Bravo” to the present Board for highlighting Sinhor Pinto.

 Neobus S.A. -